Reviewed by: Melissa Anderson / Reading level: Grade 9 / First covered: September 2016

 - Master’s of Finance and the Law degree

-- Master’s of Finance and the MSA which is a hybrid of an MBA and a Master’s of Public Administration
+- Master’s of Finance and the MSA, which is a hybrid of an MBA and a Master’s of Public Administration

 - Master’s of Finance and a Master’s degree in Mathematics

 We are using the terms Master’s of Finance and MSF interchangeably in this piece to reduce repetition.
 We have illustrated that the degree means different things to different schools, and a standard definition is sadly lacking.
-You need to know several things to succeed in a Master’s of Finance program, but not all schools call for these to be quantified in the form of prerequisites.
+You need to know several things to succeed in a Master of Finance program, but not all schools require these to be quantified as prerequisites.
 Some can be satisfied by standout test scores, real-world experience, and/or undergraduate internship work experience.
 Not having an undergraduate degree in business generally, or finance, more particularly, need not bar you from your graduate dreams of a Master’s of Finance.
 Of course, you will be expected to keep up with the eventual cohort of fellow students with that degree.
 Historically, the degree programs have synergized core finance strategy and theory with the ever-evolving timely demands of computer science, data, and/or engineering.
 If you can be as well-prepared and flexible, you will profit from your choice of Master of Finance degrees for which you were well-prepared.

 - What is the Difference Between a Degree in Economics and a Degree in Finance?